Aaron98990/ways-of-the-game/advantage.md

 >
 > - the atmosphere of the match
 >
-> - Guidlines for Match Officals
+> - Guidelines for Match Officials

 Knowing when to play advantage is a skill.
-In higher levels of the game, not stopping the flow of the game is important to players so although it looks like advnatge did not materialize, the players prefer it.
+In higher levels of the game, not stopping the flow of the game is important to players so although it looks like advantage did not materialize, the players prefer it.

 ## Advantage Signal